 NPAC SMS sends the M-DELETE for the subscription version object(s) to the non-EDR Local SMS who are accepting downloads for the NPA-NXX.
 The subscription version TNs are within the block range and have the LNP type set to ‘pool’.

 At the same time, NPAC SMS sends the M-DELETE for the number pool block object to the EDR Local SMS.
+For the XML interface, PBDD – NpbDeleteDownload.

 Non-EDR Local SMS respond successfully to the M-DELETE.

 EDR Local SMS respond successfully to the M-DELETE.
+For the XML interface, DNLR – DownloadReply.

 NPAC SMS waits for all the successful responses and retries as necessary.